omari-kd/Environmental-Impact-on-Food-Production/README.md

 The chart also shows some plant-based products having a notable eutrophication reduction impact.
 Dark chocolate, Coffee, Tomatoes, Berries & Grapes and Rice show substantial eutrophication values, although they are generally lower than the animal products.

-The reduction effect by 75% is proportional since high-impact food shows a more noticeable reduction, but they still maintain a significant eutrophication footprint
+The reduction effect by 75% is proportional since high-impact food shows a more noticeable reduction, but they still maintain a significant eutrophication footprint.

 **Visualisation of the efficiency of freshwater withdrawal across all food products**

 ![image](https://github.com/user-attachments/assets/1c50d945-4ec1-487a-883e-f240ac4a1d5d)

-This is visualisation shows the impact of freshwater withdrawal before and after reduction by 50% across various food products.
+This visualisation shows the impact of freshwater withdrawal before and after by 50% reduction across various food products.
 Fish (farmed) dominates the freshwater reduction and even before.

 # Recommendations & Conclusion